Dronecode/camera-manager-docs/en/guide/extending_csd.md

 }
 ```

-**Action** : The `CameraDeviceCustom` must handle setting of the parameters declared and resetting of all the parameters.
+**Action**: The `CameraDeviceCustom` must handle setting and resetting of the declared parameters.

-#### 2. Detect Custom Camera Device
+### 2. Detect Custom Camera Device

 There must be a logic to detect the custom camera device.
-For example V4L2 camera devices are detected by scanning the linux device nodes /dev/video* and Gazebo camera is detected based on --enable-gazebo compile time flag.
+For example V4L2 camera devices are detected by scanning the Linux device nodes `/dev/video*` and Gazebo camera is detected based on [--enable-gazebo](../getting_started/building_installation.md#configure) compile time flag.

-**Action** : Implement function to detect the custom camera device
+**Action**: Implement function to detect the custom camera device.

 ```cpp
 int CameraServer::detect_devices_custom(ConfFile &conf, std::vector<CameraComponent *> &camList)
 ```
-**Action** : Call the function `detect_devices_custom` from the function that prepares the list of cameras in the system
+**Action**: Call the function `detect_devices_custom()` from the function that prepares the list of cameras in the system.

 ```cpp
 // prepare the list of cameras in the system int CameraServer::detectCamera(ConfFile &conf)
 ```

-#### 3. Instantiate Custom Camera Device
+### 3. Instantiate Custom Camera Device

 After detection of the custom camera device, `CameraServer` will instantiate a `CameraComponent` and pass the custom camera device ID to the `CameraComponent`.
-The CameraComponent will create an instance of `CameraDeviceCustom` object based on the string ID received from `CameraServer`
+The `CameraComponent` will create an instance of `CameraDeviceCustom` object based on the string ID received from `CameraServer`.

 **Action** : Add conditional statement in [create_camera_device](https://github.com/Dronecode/camera-streaming-daemon/blob/master/src/CameraComponent.cpp#L354) function to find if the string ID is of type custom camera and instantiate `CameraDeviceCustom` object.